 A will informs the probate court how you want your estate to be handled after you pass.
 To make a valid will in Texas, you must have legal capacity, testamentary capacity, and testamentary intent.
 Additionally, certain formalities must be followed.
 What exactly does that all mean?
-The Davidson Law Group breaks down the details in today’s blog.
+Our wills and trusts attorneys break down the details in today’s blog.

 Basic Requirements for a Texas Will